ShivakrishnaMacha/Student_Performance_Prediction/Readme.md

-# 🎯 Student Performance Indicator
+# 🎯 Student Performance Prediction

 A comprehensive machine learning project to analyze and predict student performance based on socio-demographic and academic preparation factors.
 Built with EDA, preprocessing, model training, evaluation, and web deployment.